Rudd-O/run-in-gui/README.md

 This package contains several tools:

-1. run-in-env-of: a tool that runs the command of your choice in the environment of the PID of your choice.
-If run as root, it can setuid() to the user and group of that PID.
+1. `run-in-env-of`: a tool that runs the command of your choice in the environment of the PID of your choice.
+If run as root, it can `setuid()` to the user and group of that PID.
-2. run-in-gui: a tool that sorts out a desktop session you're running then uses run-in-env-of to execute the command on your choice under that desktop session.
+2. `run-in-gui`: a tool that sorts out a desktop session you're running then uses run-in-env-of to execute the command on your choice under that desktop session.
 Prior to the execution of that program, it switches to the selected desktop session, to enable hardware access to devices that would otherwise be blocked (e.g. audio).

 What you need to have before using this package
 -----------------------------------------------

-    - Python 2.7 on your local machine
+* Python 2.7 on your local machine
-    - `loginctl` fully operational
+* `loginctl` fully operational
-    - `/proc` mounted
+* `/proc` mounted

 Installation
 ------------